ARI Documentation

 ari-skill-paperwrite_paper_iterative, review_compiled_paper, generate_section, ...LLM ✷

-ari-skill-paper-rereproduce_from_paper, extract_metric_from_outputLLM ✷
+ari-skill-paper-reextract_repro_config, build_repro_report, extract_metric_from_outputLLM ✷

-ari-skill-codingwrite_code, run_code, run_bashDeterministic
+ari-skill-codingwrite_code, run_code, read_file, run_bashDeterministic

 ari-skill-benchmarkanalyze_results, plot, statistical_testDeterministic